olalamichelle/Database-System/Chapter1.md

 ##### Transaction Processing
 Query
---> QUERY COMPLIER --> query plan(sequence of actions the DBMS will perform to answer the query) --> EXECUTION ENGINE --> a sequence of requests for small pieces of data (typically records or tuples of a table) --> RESOURCE MANAGER (index/file/record manager) that knows about **data files(holding relations), the format and size of records in those file, and index file(help find elements of data files quickly**) --> page commands/disk block commands(that request for data)
+--> QUERY COMPLIER --> query plan(sequence of actions the DBMS will perform to answer the query)

+--> EXECUTION ENGINE --> a sequence of requests for small pieces of data (typically records or tuples of a table)

+--> RESOURCE MANAGER (index/file/record manager) that knows about *data files(holding relations), the format and size of records in those file, and index file(help find elements of data files quickly*) --> page commands/disk block commands(that request for data)

---> BUFFER MANAGER --> read/write pages
+--> BUFFER MANAGER --> read/write pages('page' or 'disk block' is the unit of transfer between buffers and disk

 --> STORAGE MANAGER --> brings appropriate portions of the data from the secondary storage(disk) to the main-memory buffer so that the buffer manager can access it.

-The 'page' or 'disk block' is the unit of transfer between buffers and disk